briankoser/sfc-listeners-guide/episodes/0466-captain-america-civil-skirmish.md

 last_listen: 2021-05-18
 recommendation: no
-recommendation_reason: Listen if you're an MCU fan
+recommendation_reason: Listen if you're a fan of the movie
 ---

 Ben and Matt's friends Betty and Tony Notto started a podcast, [Weekly Wine Show](https://weeklywineshow.com/).